singer-io/knots/README.md

 and run containers.
 Containers allow us to package up an application or library with all of its dependencies.
 Each of the individual taps and targets are packaged into containers as they may have widely-different sets of dependencies.

-The installer for Docker for Mac is available [here](https://store.docker.com/editions/community/docker-ce-desktop-mac).
+The installers for Docker are available here: [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows), [Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)

-NOTE: Check Docker [file sharing preferences](https://docs.docker.com/docker-for-mac/osxfs/#namespaces) and make sure that `/Users` is a shared directory.
+NOTE: For Mac, check Docker [file sharing preferences](https://docs.docker.com/docker-for-mac/osxfs/#namespaces) and make sure that `/Users` is a shared directory.

 ### Running the app